Tier 1 appeals

 • An administrative law judge from the Office of Administrative Hearings (OAH)

-You need to send us your appeal within 30 days of receiving the PBM's decision or within 30 days of the PBM's deadline for responding to the first-tier appeal.
+The appeals must be submitted within 30 days of receiving the PBM's decision or within 30 days of the PBM's deadline for responding to the first-tier appeal.

-• The prescription was for a multiple source drug(s).
+• The prescription was for a drug(s).

-• The person submitting the appeal has the authority to file it under WAC 284-180-505.
+• The person submitting the appeal has the authority to file it under WAC 284-180-507.

 The Small Pharmacy Appeals Program follows these laws and rules: